 To evaluate trustworthiness, raters are instructed to have a look around the original website and see whether it has things like company description, terms and conditions page, refund policy, contact information, and other relevant formalities.

-It is also important to check whether the content itself can be trusted — whether the facts are recent, whether YMYL claims are supported by references, and whether the content is in alignment with the scientific consensus.
+It is also important to check whether the content itself can be trusted — whether the facts are recent, whether YMYL claims are supported by references (which is one of the YMYL factors), and whether the content is in alignment with the scientific consensus.
 Below is an example of a page that goes against the scientific consensus and would probably get the lowest trustworthiness score.

 I felt it necessary to include this in the article because when reading about E-A-T one would easily get the impression that it is the central concept in the Quality Raters Guidelines and the main criteria for page quality.
 Not so.